007revad/todo_list/README.md

 - Enable Benchmark Tool for NVMe drives in DSM 7.2.

-- See if I can enable Immutable Snapshots for models older than '20 series.

 - Create install script for all my repositories.

-- Test synology_m2_volume DSM 6 code.

 - Check why DS1515+ DSM 7.1.1 not working with enable_m2_volume script.